Autism Berkshire is running many of its services online during the coronavirus pandemic - visit the website for details.

-We also provide a Home Visiting Service to offer advice to parents and carers of children with autism.
+We also provide a Home Visiting Service in Reading to offer advice to parents and carers of children with autism.
 For appointments with our family support workers, please contact the office.

 We support parents and carers of children on the autism spectrum or whose children are waiting for a Berkshire CAMHS autism assessment, by running a wide range of workshops on aspects of autism and supporting children and young people with autism, including sensory needs and managing anger.